-(3) Amount is net of a \$2 million discount.
+(3) Amount is net of a 2 million discount.

-(4) Represents outstanding borrowings under our bank credit facility at September 10, 1999.
+- (4) Represents outstanding borrowings under our bank credit facility at September 10, 1999.
 At that date, an additional \$900 million was available under the revolving portion of the bank credit facility subject to the terms and conditions thereof.
-In October 1999, we repaid \$50 million on the term loan portion of the bank credit facility.
-(5) Represents (a) approximately 64.9 million and 64.7 million common and

-(5) Represents (a) approximately 64.9 million and 64.7 million common and preferred OP Units on a historical and pro forma basis, respectively, held by unaffiliated parties which represents approximately 22% of the OP Units outstanding on both a historical and pro forma basis and (b) minority interests in consolidated investments of the operating partnership of \$141 million on a historical and pro forma basis.
+In the fourth quarter 1999, we repaid \$125 million on the term loan portion of the bank credit facility. - (5) Represents (a) approximately 64.9 million and 64.7 million common and preferred OP Units on a historical and pro forma basis, respectively, held by unaffiliated parties which represents approximately 22% of the OP Units outstanding on both a historical and pro forma basis and (b) minority interests in consolidated investments of the operating partnership of \$141 million on a historical and pro forma basis.